ahmadarafaa/k8s-efk-stack/README.md

 - [ ] **Log Retention Policies**: Automated index lifecycle management
 - [ ] **Multi-cluster Support**: Cross-cluster log aggregation

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Validate configuration changes
+4. Update documentation
+5. Submit a pull request

 ## License

-This project is provided as-is for educational and production use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.